 1 cup of tuna, 1/2 banana, 1 cup of ice cream

-6. Intermittent fasting and fasting
+6. Intermittent Fasting and Fasting

 Fasting is another type of dieting trend that has always been used by people throughout history for many reasons, such as spiritual, health, etc. It is different from starvation, in which the absence of food is involuntary.
 When you fast, you deliberately choose to not eat even though food is readily available.

-Intermittent fasting is used to restore balance and to lose weight.
+Intermittent fasting is used to restore balance and lose weight.
 When we fast, the body reverses the process of storing energy.
 The insulin levels fall, causing the body to start running on stored energy, since no more food is coming in.
 The body pulls glucose and burns it for energy.
 After 24 to 36 hours, the body will run out of glucose and will then start to break down excess fat for energy.

-With intermittent fasting the body balances the storing of energy with the burning of stored energy fuels.
-Alternating the fed state and the fasted state will result in no added weight, if not weight-loss.
+With intermittent fasting, the body balances the storing of energy with the burning of stored energy fuels.
+Alternating the fed state and the fasted state will result in no added weight, if not weight loss.

-7. The liquid diet
+7. The Liquid Diet

 When on a liquid diet, you replace everything solid with liquid.
 This may work as a weight-loss strategy for some people, but this type of diet is usually prescribed for medical reasons.
 Short-term "detoxes", for example, will advise you to drink juices, smoothies, shakes, or other types of liquid in order to detox the body, and probably lose weight in the process.

 You can drink juices, different types of soups, and shakes on a liquid diet.
 However, you might lack some essential nutrients and might suffer from starvation.
-According to WebMD and Healthline, the liquid diet might result in short-term weight-loss but not long-term.
+According to WebMD and Healthline, the liquid diet might result in short-term weight loss but not long-term.

-8. The Angel diet
+8. The Angel Diet

 The Angel diet is made up of natural and toxin-free foods that will feed your body's electrical currents, promoting good health in the mind, body, and spirit.
 You are advised to eat high-vibration food and high-vibration waters to purify the body and stay in harmony with the spirit and the mind.
-Stay away from processed foods and beverages that might have lost its natural energy.
+Stay away from processed foods and beverages that might have lost their natural energy.

 Here are some of the food to eat on this diet: